 5. Apply 1 to 2 layers of a topcoat

 Lastly, apply a topcoat layer to your thumb and then to the remaining fingers on your hand.
 Next, apply the topcoat to your other hand and allow it to dry for one to two minutes before placing an additional coating on both hands.
-Topcoat adds extra shine to the acrylic nails and prevents the nails from easily chipping and developing dents.

 Can You Paint Over Grown Out Acrylics?

 Yes.
-You can definitely paint over your grown out acrylic nails, except for colored acrylics.
+You can definitely paint over your grown-out acrylic nails, except for colored acrylics.
 Be sure to remove any nail polish before applying a new coat to the acrylic nails.
 Your nails should be clean and dry before applying the initial base coat.

-It's best not to use any acetone-based nail removers, as they have shown to be fairly harsh on both acrylic and natural nails.
-You can also file down the acrylic nail's top surface to help the nail polish adhere a bit better.
-However, if you are only looking to strengthen your natural nails, you can add a bit of acrylic over the nail polish--especially if you don't want to file them.
+It's best not to use acetone-based nail removers, as they are fairly harsh on acrylic and natural nails.
+You can also file down the top surface of the acrylic nail to help the nail polish adhere better.

 How Long Does It Take For Nails To Get Stronger After Acrylics?

-If your natural nails have become dry, brittle, or damaged from the overuse of acrylic nails, it can take them anywhere from two to four months to return to their natural healthy state.
-It also depends on how often you wear acrylic nails.
-Here are a few ways to help rejuvenate your natural nails when you take off acrylics in any event.
+If your natural nails have become dry, brittle, or damaged from overusing acrylic nails, it can take them anywhere from two to four months to return to their natural, healthy state.

 Apply nail strengthener

 Applying a nail strengthener every one to two weeks can help your nails come back to life faster.
 You can apply it directly to the nails like a polish or apply it over nail polish to use it as a solid topcoat.
-It's best to reduce your application of the strengthener to a weekly basis, at least for one to two months, for the best results.

 Cut them off

-Once you remove your acrylic nails, you may notice that your natural nail is a bit thinner than normal.
-To keep them from breaking, it's best to trim them down to a manageable length so they can grow back stronger.
-To do this, you can use fingernail clippers, but it's always best to use a nail file to keep the edges as smooth as possible.
+Once you remove your acrylic nails, you may notice that your natural nails are a bit thinner than normal.
+To prevent them from breaking, trim them to a manageable length so they can grow stronger.

 Hydrate them